yourstrulyhb/mini-projects/README.md

 # Web Mini Projects

-Repositoriry of outputs/mini projects in sharpening skills in and learning new things about HTML, CSS, and Javascript.
+Repository of outputs/mini projects for sharpening skills in and learning new things about HTML, CSS, and Javascript.

 > It always seems impossible until its done. -Nelson Mandela